-The sole engine option of the 2014 FJ Cruiser is the 1GR-FE 4.0L V6 with dual overhead cams.
+The sole engine option of the 2014 FJ Cruiser was the 1GR-FE 4.0L V6 with dual overhead cams.
 It was able to produce 260 hp at 5,600 rpm, and 271 lb-ft of torque.
-This is slightly outclassed by the base 3.6L Pentastar engine which makes 285 hp at 6,400 rpm and 260 lb-ft of torque.
+This was slightly outclassed by the base 3.6L Pentastar engine which makes 285 hp at 6,400 rpm and 260 lb-ft of torque.
 That being said, there are more powerful options on the Wrangler line, including the 2L turbo four and the upcoming turbodiesel V6.

 For either of their sizes, they both have enough horsepower to get the job done.
 Neither the Wrangler or the FJ are meant to be (or are known as) quick vehicles, so the only metric that really matters on either is torque.
-Torque is especially necessary for off-roading situations as the force that can be funneled into the wheels is what allows it to climb rocks and free themselves from sticky situations.
+Torque is especially necessary for off-roading situations as the force that can be funneled into the wheels is what allows it to climb rocks and free itself from sticky situations.
 That being said, there isn’t enough of a difference in torque between the FJ and the Wranglers to make any large difference.

 There are again rather minor differences between fuel efficiencies between the two.
-The FJ Cruiser’s MPG is 16 in the city and 20 on the highway with a combined rating of 17.
+The FJ Cruiser’s MPG is 16 in the city and 20 on the highway with a combined rating of 17 miles per gallon.
 The 2019 Wrangler, on the other hand, sports an 18 city and 21 highway with 19 combined.
 The difference between the two is relatively slim, but again, the Wrangler comes out on top.
 Neither vehicle really has a particularly aerodynamic design and considering they are more slanted towards recreational driving than pure practicality, this is basically par for the course in terms of fuel efficiency.
 Again, this will change once the Wrangler is imbued with the power of diesel.